-Support's business involves direct sale and licensing of services and software to consumers and SMBs, and it typically includes customary indemnification provisions in favor of its partners in its agreements for the distribution of its services and software.
-As a result, Support can be subject to consumer litigation and legal proceedings related to its services and software, including putative class action claims and similar legal actions, including, but not limited to, consumer litigation and legal proceedings.
+Support's business involves direct sale and licensing of services and software to consumers and related to its services and software, including putative class action claims and similar legal actions, including, but not limited to, consumer litigation and legal proceedings.
 Support can also be subject to employee litigation and legal proceedings related to its employment practices attempted on a class or representative basis.
-Such litigation can be expensive and time-consuming regardless of the merits of any action and could divert management's attention from Support's business.
-The cost of defense can be large as can any settlement or judgment in an action.
-The outcome of any litigation is uncertain and could significantly impact Support's financial results.
-Regardless of outcome, litigation can have an adverse impact on Support because of defense costs, negative publicity, diversion of management resources and other factors.
+Such litigation can be expensive and time-consuming regardless of the merits of any action and could divert management's attention from litigation can have an adverse impact on Support because of defense costs, negative publicity, diversion of management resources and other factors.